Canon 600D vs 77D

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 600D does not provide wifi capability.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the 600D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D, while the 77D does not have a direct successor.
+Both the 600D and the 77D have been discontinued, but can regularly be found used on ebay.
+The 600D was replaced by the Canon 650D, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.